robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

   - Include broader topic tags for content discoverability
   - Use consistent tag taxonomy across the site
   - Consider user journey and content clustering

+- For Alt Text:
+  - Describe the essential visual information in 1-2 sentences
+  - Focus on elements directly relevant to the surrounding content
+  - Avoid starting with 'Image of' or 'Picture showing'
+  - Include important text visible in the image
+  - Mention key people, objects, actions, or data if relevant
+  - Keep it under 125 characters for screen reader compatibility

 # OUTPUT FORMAT